 Choosing to spend a summer engaged in service to others in an atmosphere of camaraderie and love creates memories that truly last a lifetime!

-Do you love being outdoors all summer?
-Are you able to capture a group on photo or video without being part of the group?
 Being a summer photographer or videographer at the A/U Ranches exposes you to all of the amazing program experiences.
 You might be at the ropes course one day, capturing rafters the next day and shooting images/footage of a gymkhana event on the next.
 You are an essential part of sharing the story of the experiences taking place at camp for parents and those who aren’t at the A/U Ranches.
 Being a summer staff photographer – or videographer – can help you hone your skills, share your talents with others and make for an unforgettable summer.
+When applying, select “Photography Intern” or “Videography Intern” from the Support Role section.

 Natural Resource Tech Internship